okgnae/Windows/README.md

-Complete set up using PowerShell for the following:
+Project was set up to document how to complete the following for test enviorment using PowerShell:
+&nbsp;
 &nbsp;&nbsp;1.)
 Build a Windows Domain
 &nbsp;&nbsp;2.)
 Join Member Servers to the environment
 &nbsp;&nbsp;3.)
 Implement GPOs